Last Updated on May 24, 2023 by David Eisenman

 Shaving is the most popular method of pubic hair removal.

 It’s quick, easy, and relatively painless.
-The downside is that it can cause razor burn, ingrown hairs, and stubble.
+The downside is that it can cause razor burns, ingrown hairs, and stubble.

 Waxing removes hair from the root, so it takes longer to grow back.
 It can also be painful, especially if you’re sensitive to pain.
 The upside is that it leaves your skin smooth for weeks at a time.